jfx/my-agile-product/README.md

 Features:

   - Unset user context when logout,
+  - Impossible to modify child for a closed release or baseline,
+  - Update role in LoginListener.

 Bugfixes:

   - Unset user context for admin controllers,
+  - Remove objects to delete from all users,
+  - Improve catch exception when deleting element,
+  - More selective catch exception when thrown not found,
+  - Fix class naming conventions for services and abstract classes.

 ### 0.3.0 (10 November 2014)